Kunle-Falayi/Congress-Votes-Scrapers/README.md

 # Congress votes scrapers
-There are two scrapers in this repo <br>
+There are three scrapers in this repo. <br>
 [The first one](https://github.com/Kunle-Falayi/Congress-Votes-Scrapers/blob/main/117thSessionVotes_Scraper.ipynb) scrapes all the votes per each congressmember.
 It gets the congressmembers' names, parties, vote cast, etc.
 [The second one](https://github.com/Kunle-Falayi/Congress-Votes-Scrapers/blob/main/117thCongressVoteLatestAction.ipynb) gets the title of each roll vote and the latest action which is found on the page the url embedded in the bill number leads to.
 For instance, open https://clerk.house.gov/Votes/2022100, then click the bill number, it opens another page with a different html structure.
 That page contains the progress of the bill. <br>
 <br>